yashordK/n8n-crypto-alert-bot/README.md

 ## 🛠️ Features

 - Monitor ETH price and alert on Discord when it drops below a threshold
-- Track wallet balance or transaction changes (via Etherscan)
+- Track wallet balance (say Vitalik's) or transaction changes (via Etherscan)
 - Fully automated using n8n's visual workflow builder
 - Modular and easily customizable